blindmonkey/tsjson/README.md

 # Building

+To configure the build environment, run `npm i --dev` to install all the dependencies.
-Use `npm run build` to build the project into the `dist` directory.
+Then run `npm run build` to build the project into the `dist` directory.